mosen/buildy/README.md

 TODO
 ====

+* Rewrite and reformat copy, concat, and csslint tasks.
 * Separate the logger logic from the other modules.
 * Clarify the custom task autoloading method.
 * Cover more test cases for each built in task